Is a Homeowner Liable for Contractor Injuries?

-A home contractor injury on site can make a dent in your wallet and your home insurance policy.
+Home contractor injuries can make a dent in your wallet, and your home insurance policy.

-Your worst nightmare comes true — a home contractor injury on site gets you sued.
+Your worst nightmare comes true — a home contractor gets hurt building your new open plan kitchen.
+Those support beams are pretty unwieldy.

-Surely a home contractor injury on site is the employers’ responsibility, you’d think.
-But wait a minute, who is a home contractor’s employer?
+Surely, contractor injuries are their employers’ responsibility, you think.
+But wait a minute, who is their employer?

 How to write an affidavit for Ontario courts if you get sued.